 In January 2013, CrowdScores raised £890k from undisclosed investors for a 58% stake in the company.
 It went on to reach venture stage by the start of 2014, following a further £613k investment at a pre-money valuation of £2.79m.
 During its lifetime, the company raised a total of £5.97m through six funding rounds.
 Its most recent investment, in 2018, was worth more than £2m.

 But then everything changed.
 With the suspension of football matches at the start of lockdown, and the continued ban on spectators even after games returned, the fan-based app had lost its purpose.
-By April 2020, CrowdScores had been severely impacted by COVID-19, with restrictions on its product as well as the loss of its key customer group.
+By April 2020, CrowdScores had been severely impacted by COVID-19, with restrictions on its product as well as the loss of its key customer group and a lack of market need.
 In a world without spectator sports, the company’s ‘failure’ was somewhat of an inevitability.
 On 17th May, the company officially announced its closure.

 Taking to their social media channels, CrowdScores said “goodbye, for now”.
-In their farewell post, the team emphasised that: “we could not have done it without our great community”.
+In their farewell post, its team members emphasised that: “we could not have done it without our great community”.
 In response to the announcement, members of this community expressed their sadness and regret to see CrowdScores go, but also gratitude for “one of the all time great apps”.
-As the oft-quoted line goes: “football without fans is nothing”—only time will tell whether fans return to the stadium, and whether their beloved app follows suit.
+As the oft-quoted line goes, “football without fans is nothing”.
+Only time will tell when fans will return to the stadium, and whether their beloved app will follow suit.

 2016 – 2020